dannywillems/dsubml/README.md

 - [x] Be able to extend the environment with the syntax `let x : T = t`.
 - [x] Use a default environment (like `Pervasives` in OCaml) while reading a files.
 - [ ] Emacs mode.

+## Surface language.

-- [ ] Add a syntastic sugar for dependent function when the variable is not needed in the return type.
+- [x] Add a syntastic sugar for dependent function when the variable is not needed in the return type.